 It's best if the smoked turkey is disassembled before freezing, then wrapping the section in foil.
 The turkey will reheat more quickly and more evenly.

-Put it in a cooking bag and heat that way it doesn't get dry
+Put the turkey in a cooking bag and heat it.
+That way it doesn't get dry.
+Stays nice and juicy!

 help was appreciated